 The Houston County Board of Education has no rule against reasonable and proper spanking/paddling of students for disciplinary reasons.
 Before corporal punishment is administered as a disciplinary method, the student will be given the reason for the punishment and an opportunity to explain his/her action.
-Corporal punishment must be administered by the administrator or by the teacher in the presence of a certified professional employee.
+Corporal punishment must be administered by the administrator or by the teacher in the presence of a certified professional employee (not before a classroom of students).
 The administrator and/or teacher will prepare a written report for each incident to be sent home on the day the corporal punishment is administered.
-Parent/guardian must notify the school in writing annually if he/she prohibits the school from paddling his/her student(s).
-The handwritten note must be delivered, in person, by the parent-by first day of each school year.
+Parent/guardian must notify school in writing annually if he/she prohibits the school from paddling his/her student(s).

+Reminder: [the] note must be delivered, in person, by the parent-by first day of each school year.